RichardProchadzka/AudioVisual/README.md

 Granted root permissions to www-data user.

 # How to deploy
 1. Clone repository to your enviroment.
+Choose branch by your architecture.
 2. ```cd AudioVisual```
 3. Run build script with ```sudo bash build.sh```
 4. Follow through steps.